Staying safe at night as a solo traveler in an unfamiliar place requires a bit of thought and planning.

 - Be aware of your drink.
 Don’t let someone distract you so that they can slip something into your drink.
 Be aware of it at all times.

 - Men and women are equal.
-Sometimes people assume that women are safer than men.
-This isn't really the case and should not be assumed.
+Sometimes people assume that women are safer to connect with than men.
+This isn’t really the case and should not be assumed.

 - Where you’re staying is your business.
 Your accommodation is your safe haven.
 Don’t tell people where you’re staying.

-- Women should dress appropriately.
-I hesitate to suggest that a woman could be responsible for inappropriate attention from men but the truth is that if you dress conservatively you will attract less unwanted attention.
-Also, wear a minimum of jewellery.
+- Dress appropriately.
+I hesitate to suggest that a woman could be responsible for inappropriate attention from men based on their dress but the truth is that if you dress conservatively you will attract less unwanted attention.
+Also, wear a minimum of jewelry to protect it from theft.

 - Know how to get help if needed.
-If you carry a phone, learn the local emergency number.
-If you don't learn how to say help in the local language.
+If you carry a phone, there are many safety apps available.
+Read Solo Travel Safety: 12 Apps & 15 Tips.
+At minimum, learn the local emergency number.

 - Be rude if necessary.
 If you’re being bothered by someone who just doesn’t get the message that you don’t want their attention, be rude and noisy.
 They’ll usually back away.